Blazemeter/taurus/site/dat/docs/Installation.md

 ### Accessing Taurus Artifacts
-If you want to receive Taurus artifacts from a container, just mount some directory as `/tmp/artifacts` and files will get there.
-Following example gives you artifacts in `/tmp/my-run-artifacts` directory.
+If you want to receive Taurus artifacts from a container, mount a directory such as `/tmp/artifacts` and files will be stored there.
+The following example stores artifacts in the `/tmp/my-run-artifacts` directory:

 ```bash
 docker run -it --rm -v /tmp:/bzt-configs -v /tmp/my-run-artifacts:/tmp/artifacts blazemeter/taurus